 Start the second day of your Croatia trip itinerary with a coffee on Ban Jelacic Square.
 Then visit the historic Dolac market bustling with morning shoppers.

-We feel Plitvice Lakes is a must on your trip!
+We feel Plitvice Lakes is a must, and it’s an easy Zagreb Day Trip!
 Embark on a full day excursion to swoon over turquoise lakes connected by stunning waterfalls.
-Get the details!

 Once back in Zagreb, pick a place for dinner along the popular pedestrian areas of Trg Petra Preradovića and Bogoviceva.
 We love Submarine Burger and Batak Grill!